nitesho4/CV/README.md

 # CV
-Currently CV made using HTML only.
+Currently CV made using HTML only!